lukaM19/CompSci308_SLogo_team05/README.md

     * clear individual trails of turtles.
     * reRun from command history
     * completely dynamically created toolbar and help window.
+* Parser:
+    * Support for parsing commands, lists, constants, user variables, user-defined commands, comments, and that syntax using parentheses that we called "unlimited parameters" internally
+    * The package to load commands from is configurable
+* Model:
+    * Stores lines drawn by turtles
+    * Supports multiple actors (which are all turtles in this case but don't have to be)
+    * Stores user variables

 ### Notes/Assumptions